 These specifications must be also attached on the product and package.

 The products declared or certified according to TR EAEU 037/2016 must be marked with the EAC conformity marking before launch.
 The conformity marking shall be attached to each electrical and electronic device in such a way as to ensure recognition and legibility throughout the life cycle of the product.
 If direct marking of the device is not possible, this must be made on the packaging and the instruction manual.
 The product shall only be marked if it meets the requirements of all Technical Regulations under which it falls.

 The EAC Certificate for serial production is valid for 5 years.

-We are pleased to advise you professionally and competently with the EAC Certification or EAC Declaration.
-We check free of charge whether your products are subject to the conformity certification obligation according to TR EAEU 037/2016 On restriction of the use of certain hazardous substances in electrical and electronic equipment.
+We would be pleased to advise you professionally and competently on the EAC certification or declaration.
+We will verify free of charge whether your products are subject to the conformity certification obligation according to TR EAEU 037/2016 On restriction of the use of certain hazardous substances in electrical and electronic equipment.